 Please keep in mind the following information when working with certifications in your platform:

-- Disassociating a course from the certification will also remove the certification from the learner's history.
+- Removing the certification association to a course will also remove the certification from the learner's history.

 - There are two reporting behaviors when using the Users - Certifications custom report: